-Newly admitted students or students returning from the previous semester must initiate registration for classes no later than the second day of the semester.
+Please note, newly admitted students or students returning from the previous semester must initiate registration for classes no later than the second day of the semester.
+Those students who have not initiated registration by this day are not eligible to return to campus for the semester.